Stoeoef/spade/Architecture.md

 Internally, fixed handles use `u32` to index the appropriate element in a vector.
 Using `u32` reduces the required space and performs much better in practice.
 Dynamic handles store both a fixed handle and a reference to the DCEL they belong to.

-# Directed edge and undirected edge handles
+# Directed and undirected edge handles

 Directed edge handles that just differ in the smallest bit of their `u32` index refer to the same *undirected* edge and encode both of its possible directions.
 E.g. indices 0 and 1 will refer to a directed edge and its `rev()`, indices 2 and 3 refer to another edge and its `rev()`.